Visiting the house at Polesden Lacey

 On the first floor:

-Our exhibition suite is now open to explore our brand new exhibition Beyond the dragon: Maggie's Asian treasures.
+Our exhibition suite on the first floor is also open to explore our exhibition Beyond the dragon: Maggie's Asian treasures.

 Access to the house is by guided tour on weekdays from 11am – 12.30pm, with free flow exploration in the afternoons and all day at weekends.
 Last entry to the house is one hour before closing.